 And there’s no cure.
-Despite this being a disease known since antiquity, the complexity of migraine means that finding a ‘silver bullet’ solution has evaded medical researchers.
+Despite this being a disease known since antiquity, the complexity of migraines mean finding a ‘silver bullet’ solution has evaded medical researchers.
 This has left sufferers to try a wide range of solutions to gain what relief they can.

 Professor Eric Visser is inaugural Professor at the Churack Centre for Pain Education and Research at the University of Notre Dame, the first professorial university appointment for pain medicine in WA.

-As one of Australia’s leading pain specialists, Eric has decades of experience with migraineurs and knows the limits of current treatment.
-Working with Dr Eamon McDonnell, also from the University of Notre Dame, Eric decided to think outside of the box, looking for a more radical approach—a free radical approach, to be precise.
+As one of Australia’s leading pain specialists, Eric has decades of experience with migraines and knows the limits of current treatment.
+Working with Dr Eamon McDonnell, also from the University of Notre Dame, Eric decided to think outside of the box and looked for a more radical approach—a free radical approach, to be precise.

-“Free radicals seem to be very significant in causing disease, and we think, in migraine, free radicals may also be a part of why people develop migraine, as they’re building up these free radicals in the brain and in the linings around the brain,” said Eric.
+“Free radicals seem to be very significant in causing disease, and we think, in migraine,” Eric says.
+“Free radicals may also be a part of why people develop migraine, as they’re building up these free radicals in the brain and in the linings around the brain.”